Spiro94/gadfly_flutter_template/examples/hello_world/README.md

 # We are using flutter_bloc (https://pub.dev/packages/flutter_bloc) for state management.
 # Flutter bloc, at its core, makes use of events which can then update state.
 The bloc observer
 # can listen for events and changes in state and then run callbacks.
 In this bloc observer we
-# have set up three things:
+# have set up the following:
 # - logging to the console
 # - wiring up remote redux devtools (https://pub.dev/packages/redux_remote_devtools).
 The other
 #   parts required to wire this up can be found in `blocs/redux_remote_devtools.dart` and `main/configuration.dart`